jgoerzen/docker-bbs-renegade/dos-bbs/README.md

 This starts Telemate.
 Now, close the blue phonebook with Esc and type:

+    ATNET1
     ATDTbbs.starbase21.net

 This will begin a Telnet session with DOSBox's simulated modem.
 Note also that you can add a port number with :port at the end (eg, `ATDTbbs.starbase21.net:23`).

+The ATNET1 puts DOSBox into proper telnet mode.
+Note that these commands are case-sensitive for DOSBOX.

+Alt-X exits Telemate, and Ctrl-F10 un-captures the mouse from the DOSBox window.

 # Source